-But you know things changed…….
+But you know what?
+Things have changed!!

 Ironically, I do spend countless hours reading now!
 And I am well pleased with the fact that I am a bookworm.
 I am counting the days until I get to read a new book from my favorite author Santa Montefiore or long for lazy weekends to reread my favorite Harry Potter series!